 How Debit/Credit Memos Differ

-For example, if $1,000 in March contributions were due and you submitted a payment of $1,100, your April Statement of Account might show a credit memo at the bottom of the page.
-This memo will show the month you overpaid (03/2026) and your credit amount ($100).
+One of the most common reasons a Debit/Credit Memo appears is due to an overpayment or underpayment in contributions.
+For example, if $1,000 in contributions was due for March and a payment of $1,100 was submitted, the April Statement of Account may show a $100 credit memo at the bottom of the page.
+The memo will reference the month of the overpayment (03/2026) and the amount of the credit.

 Still have questions?
 For more information, reach out to your employer services specialist.